bradeneliason/PumasDocs.jl/docs/src/index.md

     profit scholarly purposes, where " non-commercial" means not involving the use of the Software to perform services for a fee or for the production or manufacture of software programs for sale or distribution to third parties.
-(b) EVALUATION LICENSE: If You obtained the Software pursuant to an evaluation
-    license, you may use the Software only for internal evaluation purposes and only for the term of the evaluation period, as specified on Julia Computing download website or in the documentation related to the distribution.
+2. EVALUATION LICENSE: If You obtained the Software pursuant to an evaluation license, you may use the Software only for internal evaluation purposes and only for the term of the evaluation period, as specified on Julia Computing download website or in the documentation related to the distribution.